Samuel Ersson: Playing career

-Ersson played as a youth with Falu IF before joining the Brynäs IF organization of the Swedish Hockey League (SHL) as a 16-year old.
+Ersson played as a youth with Falu IF before joining the Brynäs IF organization of the Swedish Hockey League (SHL) as a 16-year-old.

-Ersson was awarded the Guldgallret, which recognizes the best junior player in the HockeyAllsvenskan, for his play with VIK Västerås HK during the 2018–19 season.
-He signed a contract to return to the Brynäs organization for the 2019–20 season.
+Ersson was awarded the Guldgallret, which recognizes the best junior player in the HockeyAllsvenskan, for his play with Västerås IK during the 2018–19 season.
+He signed a contract to return to the Brynäs IF organization for the 2019–20 season.

-On 4 June 2021, Ersson was signed by the Philadelphia Flyers to a three-year, entry-level contract.
+On 3 June 2021, Ersson was signed by the Philadelphia Flyers to a three-year, entry-level contract.

+He began his professional career in North America with the Lehigh Valley Phantoms, the Flyers' American Hockey League (AHL) affiliate, but only played in five games of the 2021-22 season due to injuries, one of which required groin surgery.
+Ersson was able to recover from the surgery in time to attend the Flyers' 2022 training camp.

 Ersson made his NHL debut on 23 December 2022, in a 6–5 loss to the Carolina Hurricanes.
-He would get pulled in the second period to be put back in later in the game, however Carter Hart would be handed the loss.
+He would get pulled in the second period to be put back in later in the game; however, Carter Hart would be handed the loss.
 Ersson got his first NHL win on 29 December, in a 4–3 overtime win over the San Jose Sharks, and would get his first shutout against the Buffalo Sabres on 9 January 2023.

+On 5 August 2023, Ersson signed a two-year, $2.9 million contract extension with the Flyers.

+International play

+At the junior level, Ersson has represented Sweden at the 2019 IIHF World Junior Championships.

+He was part of the Swedish roster at the 2021 IIHF World Championship, but did not see any playing time.
+Ersson again represented Sweden at the 2024 IIHF World Championship, where he won a bronze medal as part of a tandem with Filip Gustavsson.

+He was named to the Swedish 4 Nations Face-Off roster, replacing New Jersey Devils goaltender Jacob Markstrom.
+Ersson started in one game at the tournament, a 2–1 victory over the USA team, where he made 32 saves against 33 shots.